Homes are assumed to have lead-based paint and surface coatings until tested by a professional

 - Minimize dust

-- Keep it clean & control waste
+- Keep it clean and control waste

 Find or become an NC Certified Lead Renovator

 Worried about lead in your home?
 Search for an NC Certified Lead Renovator in your area.
-Contractors who are not certified can find more information about the Renovation, Repair and Painting (RRP) Program.